dataplayground/ci/README.md

 # Open questions:
  - Is there a simple way to deploy as docker-containers maybe using docker-compose?
  - Is the grouping supposed to be used like this e.g. to include a final overview?
- - Is it good practice to spread ci-config over the modules e.g. to move 'unit.yml' to the project?
+ - Is it good practice to spread ci-config over the modules e.g. to move 'unit.yml' to the project? e.g. like here where CI resides in a different GIT than the actual project to be compiled.
  - How can I match any (feature) branch as a git resource?

 # Open TODOs